grafana/alloy/docs/sources/reference/config-blocks/remotecfg.md

 remote endpoint so that the API can decide what configuration to serve.

 The `attribute` map keys can include any custom value with the exception of the reserved prefix `collector_system_attribute_`.
-This reserved label prefix is used for automatic system attributes which cannot be overridden.
+This reserved label prefix is used for automatic system attributes which can't be overridden.

 * `collector_system_attribute_os`: The operating system where {{< param "PRODUCT_NAME" >}} is running.
 * `collector_system_attribute_version`: The version of {{< param "PRODUCT_NAME" >}}.